-Castile Resources reviewed available QAQC sample data for the drilling completed on the Rover 1 project between March 2021 to November 2021, focusing on gold and copper QAQC data only.
+Castile Resources reviewed available QAQC sample data for the drilling completed on the Rover 1 project between March 2020 to November 2021 as part of the MRE completed in April 2022, focusing on gold and copper QAQC data only.
 QAQC reports were routinely prepared at the conclusion of drill programs once all results were returned, then reviewed as part of drill program completion reports.
+No issues were observed in the reliability of the assay data.

-The following summary is based on the individual drill program QAQC reports generated for 2020 and 2021:
+The following summary is based on the individual drill program QAQC reports:

-- The combined CRM, blanks and duplicate samples represent an insertion rate of 1:13 samples; - A total of 205 blanks and CRM were inserted into the sampling stream: - The bunbury basalt certified samples (68 samples) suggest a low risk of contamination during the sample preparation stage for gold, but the consistent reporting of between 50 and 160ppm Cu indicates the material contains a minor amount of copper and it is not suitable as a copper blank; - A total of 106 gold and 34 copper CRM's were inserted into the sampling stream.
-The inclusion of the CRM represents an insertion rate of 1:13 which is better the industry standard of 1: 20. - The analysis of the CRM's accuracy, precision and control charts is within acceptable limits and a low risk is associated with the accuracy and precision of the assay results; - A small number of CRM's were misclassified because of sample swapping and/or data transcription errors. - Limited field duplicates, coarse reject duplicates or pulp duplicates have been submitted during for the Rover 1 dataset. - No field duplicates or coarse reject samples were present in the dataset; - The laboratory repeats for both gold and copper relative paired difference plots and average coefficient of variation are within acceptable limits; - A total of 22 pulps were re-assayed at an umpire laboratory to verify gold results were representative.
+- The combined CRM, blanks and duplicate samples represent an insertion rate of 1:13 samples; - A total of 205 blanks and CRM were inserted into the sampling stream: - The blanks (68 samples) suggest a low risk of contamination during the sample preparation stages of the assaying process for both gold and copper; - Bunbury basalt certified blank samples (68 samples) suggest a low risk of contamination during the sample preparation stage for gold. - A total of 106 gold and 34 copper CRM's were inserted into the sampling stream, representing an overall insertion rate of 1:13. - The analysis of the CRM's accuracy, precision and control charts is within acceptable limits indicating a low risk is associated with the accuracy and precision of the assay results; - o A small number of CRM's were misclassified because of sample swapping and/or data transcription errors. - Limited field duplicates, coarse reject duplicates or pulp duplicates have been submitted during for the Rover 1 dataset. - No field duplicates or coarse reject samples were present in the dataset; - The laboratory repeats for both gold and copper relative paired difference plots and average coefficient of variation are within acceptable limits; - A total of 22 pulps were re-assayed at an umpire laboratory to verify gold results were representative.
 Results were repeatable.